XeinyX/mpv_gallery-screenshots/README.md

 # MPV Gallery Screenshots Overlay

 A Lua user script for mpv that lets you:
-- Save screenshots to per-video folders
+- Save screenshots to per‑video folders
-- Browse screenshots in an in-player tiled gallery overlay
+- Browse screenshots in an in‑player tiled gallery overlay
 - Select, delete, and export as contact sheets (PNG), CSV, and XLSX
-- Insert timecode labels on thumbnails
+- Render timecode labels on thumbnails
 - Keep XLSX files small via physical image resizing (Pillow), or fall back to visual scaling

 Works on Linux, macOS, and Windows.